Founders Row (Broad and West Streets; formerly known as Mason Row)

 Boards and Commission meetings discussing the Special Exception Amendment can be found at this link.
 These dates and/or locations are subject to change.
 Individual boards and commissions information can be found at this link.

-September 4, 2018 - Planning Commission public hearing on Site Plan.
+September 24, 2018 - Planning Commission public hearing and action on Site Plan.

 Board and Commission Meetings: Various City Boards and Commissions discussed the Mason Row project at their public meetings.
 The Planning Commission, Tree Commission, and Architectural Advisory Board will review the site plan and subdivision (consolidation) applications.